Diocese: Catholic Church

 Also known as particular churches or local churches, dioceses are under the authority of a bishop.
 They are described as ecclesiastical districts defined by geographical territory.
 Dioceses are often grouped by the Holy See into ecclesiastical provinces for greater cooperation and common action among regional dioceses.
 Within an ecclesiastical province, one diocese can be designated an "archdiocese" or "metropolitan archdiocese", establishing centrality within an ecclesiastical province and denoting a higher rank.
 Archdioceses are often chosen based on their population and historical significance.
 All dioceses and archdioceses, and their respective bishops or archbishops, are distinct and autonomous.
 An archdiocese has limited responsibilities within the same ecclesiastical province assigned to it by the Holy See.

-As of December 2024, in the Catholic Church there are 2,898 regular dioceses (or eventually eparchies) consisting of: 1 papal see, 9 patriarchates, 4 major archeparchies, 564 metropolitan archdioceses, 77 single archdioceses and 2,261 dioceses in the world.

 In the Eastern Catholic Churches that are in communion with the Pope, the equivalent entity is called an eparchy or "archeparchy", with an "eparch" or "archeparch" serving as the ordinary.
+As of December 2024, in the Catholic Church there are 2,898 regular dioceses or eparchies, consisting of the Holy See, 9 patriarchates, 4 major archeparchies, 564 metropolitan archdioceses, 77 single archdioceses and 2,261 dioceses in the world.

-The Constitution on the Sacred Liturgy issued by the Second Vatican Council in 1963 directed that every diocese, or where appropriate a combination of dioceses, should establish a diocesan commission on the sacred liturgy, and, if possible, a commission for sacred music and a commission for sacred art, directing that they either work together in close collaboration or form a single body.
+The Constitution on the Sacred Liturgy, issued by the Second Vatican Council in 1963, directed that every diocese, or where appropriate a combination of dioceses, should establish a diocesan commission on the sacred liturgy, and, if possible, a commission for sacred music and a commission for sacred art, directing that they either work together in close collaboration or form a single body.
+Other sections or departments within a diocese include a department with oversight of Catholic education within the area.
+Michael Bayldon, in an article published in 1996, is critical of those dioceses whose education department is pre-occupied with schools rather than the lifelong education of the whole person, and similarly those dioceses which treat the initiation of adults into the life of the church as a liturgical rather than an educational concern.

 Eastern Orthodox Church

-The Eastern Orthodox Church calls dioceses episkopes (from the Greek ἐπισκοπή) in the Greek tradition and eparchies (from ἐπαρχία) in the Slavic tradition.
+In the Eastern Orthodox Church, a diocese is also known as an eparchy (from the Greek ἐπαρχία, meaning "province"), a term used in both the Greek and Slavic traditions.